sppt-2019/unity-fsharp-introduction/index.eng.md

 ```

 ### Unity-specific methods
-Below are some examples on Unity-specifik methods that might be useful for you.
+Below are some examples on Unity-specific methods that might be useful for you.

 #### Instantiation
 Instantiating Unity-object are the same in F# as in C#, although you have to explicitly call it on the `GameObject`: